 Workers at employer-of-choice organizations are engaged in their jobs and feel invested in the company’s success, which breeds loyalty.
 That sense of loyalty and connection to their employer means they’re less likely to jump ship than someone who’s disengaged with their work.

 Ability to compete on factors other than salary

 Glassdoor’s Informed Candidate Survey found that budget constraints and difficulty competing with other firms’ compensation packages were two of the biggest challenges companies faced when recruiting the right talent.
 Although offering competitive salaries is an important characteristic of employers of choice, strengthening your company in other areas (which we’ll discuss briefly) can help you recruit strong talent even when you can’t match your competitors on pay.

 That same Glassdoor survey also found that 76% of hiring decision-makers have trouble connecting with and hiring passive job seekers, who are known for being some of the most attractive candidates.
 When you’re an employer of choice, you don’t have to spend as much time or money-making inroads with great candidates.
 People already know your company as a great place to get hired, so your reputation does much of the recruiting work for you.

-How To Become an Employer of Choice
+How to Become an Employer of Choice

-Respect and Empower Employees
+Respect and empower employees

 Employers of choice foster workplaces where employees are given clear direction on what’s expected of them and feel confident in their ability to make decisions to meet those expectations.
 Employees are treated equally regardless of their job title or level of seniority, without the perception that anyone is given preferential treatment.